 Lampe real estate is some of the most expensive in Missouri, although Lampe house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Lampe isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lampe are a mix of both white- and blue-collar jobs.
+Lampe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lampe is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Lampe who work in sales jobs (14.17%), teaching (14.07%), and office and administrative support (9.05%).

 Another notable thing is that Lampe is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Lampe is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lampe doesn't have a public transportation system that people use for their commute.

 In terms of college education, the citizens of Lampe rank slightly lower than the national average.
 16.70% of adults 25 and older in Lampe have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.